 Bluefield’s historic downtown is dotted with great little shops, their shelves brimming with local collectibles and rare antiques alike.
 There’s something for everyone in the 20,000-square-foot Landmark Antique Mall.
 Walk the aisles of The Ugly Duckling Antique Shop to find unique collectible items, books, art, pottery, and more.
 And if you’re looking for just the right gift, don’t skip out on Imogene & Rose, an quaint boutique filled with unique paper gifts and other adorable trinkets.

-Make a pit stop for lunch at a local hotspot, The RailYard, located in the heart of downtown Bluefield’s Historic Depot District.
+Make a pit stop for a late lunch at a local hotspot, The RailYard, located in the heart of downtown Bluefield’s Historic Depot District.
 The RailYard serves up classic American food including fresh and juicy burgers, sandwiches, and wraps.
 A local favorite?
 The chicken and waffle nachos!

 For an unforgettable view, pack into the car and catch a sunset at East River Mountain.
 This breathtaking sight is only a short, scenic drive off the beaten path.
 Perched 3,500 feet above sea level, the East River Mountain overlook will give you an airplane’s perspective of the rolling green fields and tiny towns below.

 Grab breakfast and cup of joe at your chosen B&B before heading out for a day filled with America’s pastime at Bluefield’s Bowen Field!
 Take a relaxing walk at the city park – the family friendly Trail is great for people of all ages.

 Afternoon: Baseball in Bluefield